Latest update April 27, 2022

 2.3.3 What is the legal basis for the processing?

 Feelgood has a legitimate interest in being able to perform the contracts with its business customers.
+In relation to certain services personal data is being processed based on consent – consent is collected in connection with such service.

 2.3.4 How long is the personal data stored?